HoangAn0112/classifer-field-road/README.md

 ![plot](./output/compare.png)

-### Hyperparameter choosing:
+Hyperparameter choosing:

 Epoch: With a small dataset, to be cautious about overfitting I start with a relatively small number of epochs (10-20) and monitor the model's performance on both the training and validation sets, stop when validation performance plateaus (around 10)

-Learning rate: small (1.0e-4) to avoid converge to suboptimal solutions, for example, only guess one label (roads)
+Learning rate: small (1.0e-4) to avoid converging to suboptimal solutions, for example, only guess one label (roads)

 ## Results/ Conclusion: